DC activist groups primed for Nov. 3 and whatever follows

 For now, the greatest challenge for some is simply remaining calm amid all the apocalyptic predictions.

-“We’re just trying to stay as level-headed as possible,” said Bell, the activist behind the Trump hotel projections.
+“We’re just trying to stay as level-headed as possible,” Bell said.
 “The dream scenario is that we all over-prepared, but at least we’re ready.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.